assemzh/ProbProg-COVID-19/README.md

 STEPS:

-- Get the virus statistic by the Virus-model
+1. Get the virus statistic by the Virus-model -->

-- Infer statistics on how policies affect the virus spread by the Change-point model
+2. Infer statistics on how policies affect the virus spread by the Change-point model

-- Create model for virus spread: Generative model (SEIRD)
+3. Create model for virus spread: Generative model (SEIRD) --> Simulation_and_Policy.ipynb

-- BONUS: Create a simulation game with imaginary world
+4. BONUS: Create a simulation game with imaginary world --> Simulation_and_Policy.ipynb

 Medium blog post: https://medium.com/@zhunis.assem/am-i-safe-from-covid-19-51f95d2f073b